WORKSHOP SERIES SPRING 2026

 Location: 209 E. 16th St, NYC

-This spring, Sea Dog Theater offers three workshops designed to reawaken the artist’s sense of presence, purpose, and humanity.
-Guided by Sea Dog’s trusted collaborators — Erwin Maas, Jenn Cribbs, and Mark Lewis — each session invites participants to reconnect with the elemental tools of their craft — body, voice, and calling — within the beauty and belonging of the Sea Dog Theater community.
+This spring, Sea Dog Theater offers two workshops designed to reawaken the artist’s sense of presence, purpose, and humanity.
+Guided by Sea Dog’s trusted collaborators — Erwin Maas and Jenn Miller Cribbs — each session invites participants to reconnect with the elemental tools of their craft — body and voice — within the beauty and belonging of the Sea Dog Theater community.

-Jenn, Erwin, and Mark have acted, directed, taught, and been an integral part of Sea Dog’s story.
+Jenn and Erwin have acted, directed, taught, and been an integral part of Sea Dog’s story.
 They carry within them our shared aesthetic vocabulary — the language of honesty, craft, and grace — and embody the spirit of hospitality and care that has shaped Sea Dog’s mission from the very beginning.

 with Erwin Maas